Here’s a possibly true story of legend that’s a perfect example of how an innocent act can destroy an entire army…

 Are you an “A” Grader?

 What are you observing?

 LEARN FROM DISUNITY

-You can’t teach what you don’t live and for 22 years I’ve been sold out to creating unified teams not only for myself, but for my client’s businesses and sporting teams as well.
+You can’t teach what you don’t live and for 22 years I’ve been sold out to creating unified teams not only for myself but for my clients.

 Who is creating division?

 What do you need to do to work through/deal with the impact of disloyalty?
 Are you being led by someone wiser than you who can share insights and advice with you?